Husenap/JalapenoMadness/_posts/projects/2016-04-25-jalapeno-madness.md

 >
 > <small>&ndash; A Crazy Hussein</small>

 ![]({{ "/static/img/projects/jalapenoMadness/hotlineJalapeno.png" | prepend: site.baseurl }}){:.right-half}

-The idea for this game came to me one day while I was playing around with the logo for [Hotline Miami](http://www.hotlinemiami.com/), which is an amazingly fun game.
+The idea for this game came to me one day while I was playing around with the logo for [Hotline Miami](http://www.hotlinemiami.com/), which is an amazing game.
 I added jalapeños to the logo and changed the **MIAMI** to **JALAPEÑO**, just for the funs of it.